What is B2B eCommerce Personalization?

 Related Products/Purchasing Customization

 By presenting related products and suggestions based on product history or browser history, you can make it simple for consumers to continue browsing and increase conversions for your business.
-According to an Accenture survey, 75% of customers are more inclined to purchase from a company when they are recognized, remembered, or get relevant recommendations.
+According to an Accenture survey, 75% of customers are more inclined to purchase from a company when they are recognized, remembered, or get relevant product recommendations.

 Recommendations can also be provided based on what other people buy, meaning that products can be marketed as “People who usually buy X also buy Y.” This tactic may sound familiar if you are an Amazon shopper.

-Another powerful recommendation tool for personalizing the purchasing process is the ability to repurchase a product easily.
+Another powerful product recommendation tool for personalizing the purchasing process is the ability to repurchase a product easily.
 A simple “buy again” section can reduce the time it takes for a returning customer to find a product they recently purchased and liked.
 It could also serve as a reminder to repurchase a product when the customer is shopping for other products.

 Pricing